multiverse-os/sh/README.md

-# Multiverse OS Minimal Shell Framework
+# Multiverse OS: Minimal Bourne Shell Framework
 ===============================================================================
-The primary reason to use `sh` framework is used for Multiverse OS shell scripting, and recommended to the user, is because it centralized the security related responsbilities in shell scripts, implements thorough tests written for each security related (not completed yet) function.
+The primary reason to use bourne `sh` framework is used for Multiverse OS shell scripting, and recommended to the user, is because it centralized the security related responsbilities in shell scripts, implements thorough tests written for each security related (not completed yet) function.